phoenixframework/phoenix_guides/docs/deployment/heroku.md

 ### Limitations

-Heroku is a great platform overall, but for Elixir apps, it comes with a number of limitations you should be aware of.
+Heroku is a great platform and Elixir performs well on it.
+However, you may run into limitations if you plan to leverage advanced features provided by Elixir and Phoenix, such as:

 - Connections are limited.
     - Heroku [limits the number of simultaneous connections](https://devcenter.heroku.com/articles/http-routing#request-concurrency) as well as the [duration of each connection](https://devcenter.heroku.com/articles/limits#http-timeouts).
 It is common to use Elixir for real-time apps which need lots of concurrent, persistent connections, and Phoenix is capable of [handling over 2 million connections on a single server](http://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections).